mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md

 # Business Entity Windows

-A [Business Entity](/articles/TDM/tdm_overview/03_business_entity_overview.md) (BE) represents the main entity of the selected data to be provisioned by TDM.
-A Business Entity can have multiple [LUs](https://github.com/k2view-academy/K2View-Academy/blob/Academy_6.4_TDM/articles/TDM/tdm_overview/(/articles/03_logical_units/01_LU_overview.md)) with a flat or a hierarchical structure.
+A [Business Entity](/articles/TDM/tdm_overview/03_business_entity_overview.md) (BE) represents the main entity of the data to be provisioned by TDM.
+A Business Entity can have multiple [LUs](https://github.com/k2view-academy/K2View-Academy/blob/Academy_6.4_TDM/articles/TDM/tdm_overview/(/articles/03_logical_units/01_LU_overview.md)) with a flat or  hierarchical structure.
 For example, a Customer Business Entity can have Customer Care, Billing, Ordering and Usage LUs.
 Each LU can be attached to multiple BEs.

 ## Business Entities Window